 For more technical information about Hebrew music, we recommend books by Eric Werner and Abraham Zevi Idelsohn, both excellent scholars on the subject.

 Recorded musicians and music in the New Testament:

 Two of the Gospels mention the fact that Jesus and His disciples sang a hymn at the end of the Last Supper (Matthew 26:30 and Mark 14:26).
 Elsewhere in the Gospels, music is seen as part of mourning (Matthew 9:23) and celebration (Luke 15:25).

 Paul gave instructions regarding the use of music during Christian gatherings in Ephesians 5:19 and Colossians 3:16.
 In Ephesians we see that addressing each other with hymns and songs is an indication of being Spirit-filled.
 In Colossians the same is an indication of being filled with the Word of Christ, and the songs come “from the Spirit.”
 In James 5:13 we have this command: “Is anyone cheerful?
 Let him sing praise.”

 Music in the Bible - Conclusion:

 Both the Old and New Testaments address music and strongly support its use in worship.
 The extensive anthology of actual songs found in the Old Testament indicates the importance and value God places on creative musical expression.
 Music’s use in worship in the church today is valuable and can honor God in a special way.
-Music is a communication tool, and a Spirit-filled Christian is a singing Christian.
+Music is a communication tool.
 There are no New Testament instructions on the type of instruments to be used (or not used), and no particular “style” of music is recommended or forbidden.
 The simple command is to sing “to God with gratitude in your hearts” (Colossians 3:16).